Varsha-vk05/DevCon-1/Game Design Document (GDD) - Top-Down Zombie Game.md

-The player are faced with waves of zombies in this top-down zombie survival game, which spawn at random in response to their actions and surroundings.
-The aim is to survive for as long as possible, using weapons, environmental challenges, and strategically positioning to ward off masses of enemies.
+The player is faced with waves of zombies in this top-down zombie survival game, which spawn at random in response to their actions and surroundings.
+The aim is to survive for as long as possible, using weapons, environmental challenges, and strategically positioning to ward off masses of enemies (zombies).